content-left-bg.png

 Regional Directors

-• responsible for leadership and supervision of all schools delivering kindergarten in their region.
+• provide leadership and supervision for all schools delivering kindergarten in their region

-• ensure principals, school staff and regional support teams understand and comply with the legislative obligations and program requirements of SDK.
+• ensure principals, school staff, workers and regional support teams understand and comply with the legislative obligations and program requirements of SDK including adherence to the SDK Operational policies and procedures

-• act on behalf of the department as the approved provider for schools holding service approvals and operating under the National Law including appointing school-based positions under the National Law.
+• fulfil the role of Person with management or control for the Department, acting on behalf of the State of Queensland as the Approved Provider for SDKs holding service approvals and operating under the National Law

-• ensure principals, school staff and regional support teams understand and comply with the legislative requirements and obligations for the delivery of SDK.
+• ensure principals, school staff, SDK workers and regional support teams understand and comply with the legislative requirements and obligations for the delivery of SDK.

-• assist Senior Advisors SDK to support Regional Directors to lead and oversee all schools delivering kindergarten in their region.
+• oversee and assist Senior Advisors SDK to support Regional Directors to lead and oversee all schools delivering kindergarten in their region

-• liaise with Early Childhood Division (EC) and Heads of Department SDK to support the delivery of kindergarten in their region.
+• liaise with Early Childhood Regulation and Communication (ECRC) Division, School Supervisors and Regional SDK operational and curriculum support staff to support the delivery of kindergarten in their region.

 Regional Senior Advisors, SDK

-• provide legislative and operational support for schools delivering kindergarten and key communication for schools, regional teams and the Regional Director.
+• provide induction, legislative and operational support for schools delivering kindergarten and key communication for schools, regional teams and the Regional Director

-• liaise with Early Childhood Division (EC) and Heads of Department SDK to support the delivery of kindergarten in their region.
+• liaise with ECRC and Regional SDK curriculum support staff to facilitate the delivery of kindergarten in their region.

-• responsible for curriculum, pedagogical and differentiated learning support for school staff delivering SDK to enhance delivery and practices aligning to the Queensland kindergarten learning guideline (QKLG).
+• lead curriculum, pedagogical and differentiated learning support for school staff delivering SDK to enhance delivery and practices aligning to the Queensland kindergarten learning guideline (QKLG).

 Principals

-• consult with community and EC to determine delivery model including hours, days and setting.
+• consult with community and ECRC to determine the SDK delivery model, including hours, days and setting

-• liaise with the Senior Advisor - SDK to report serious incidents or compliance issues.
+• liaise with the Senior Advisor - SDK and School Supervisor to meet reporting obligations and notification requirements under relevant legislation.

 Teachers

-• ensure the active supervision of kindergarten children at all times.
+• ensure active supervision and prioritise the health, safety and wellbeing of kindergarten children at all times.

 Process